Galzignano Terme: History

 As we can see, the origin of this town is very ancient.
 Due to the recovery of a boundary stone in 1922, we can say that this town had been occupied by the Romans during the Roman period.

 An ancient Franciscan monastery, built in 1226 A.D. is also located in Galzignano.

-In the 12th-13th century of the Guelphs and Ghibellines, Galzignano was an important and almost autonomous area, controlled by the podesta of Padova This territory was later occupied by Venice, by Austria and France.
+In the 12th-13th century of the Guelphs and Ghibellines, Galzignano was an important and almost autonomous area, controlled by the podesta of Padua This territory was later occupied by Venice, by Austria and France.
 It then became part of the Kingdom of Italy in 1866 A.D.